Teens and Weight Lifting: Facts vs Fiction

 TEENS AND WEIGHT LIFTING: BUILDING STRENGTH AND DURABILITY

-There are many benefits to lifting as a teenager.
+There are many benefits to including weightlifting as a part of teenage fitness programs.
 Firstly, training as a teen can promote normal bone formation and growth.
 It’s been shown that youth weightlifters for example have a greater bone mineral density than other athletes.
 Next, obviously, is strength.
 Because – what teenager out there doesn’t want to feel strong and capable?

 Growing muscles requires slightly different training techniques – which we will save for another blog post.
 Thirdly, lifting weights might even limit the amount of injury risk in other sports.
 So, like most kids in their teens who play different sports all year round and have other hobbies which include physical activity outside of school, lifting weights may serve to protect against injury.

 Need help developing a training program or want to learn how to optimise your current training regime with tweaks to your technique?
 Reach out to our friendly and professional sports physio team today.
-Book Online or call us on 07 3352 5116 to schedule a session.
+Book Online or call us on 07 3352 5116 to schedule a session with our physiotherapy Brisbane team.